SmitaPinjan/Analysis-of-Sepsis-and-Its-Correlation-With-Lung-Failure/README.md

 ### Insights

 As per my analysis, among all patients with Sepsis, Onset and SIRS, around 10%  to 20% of patients who experience either Lung, Kidney, Heart or Liver Failure are at high risk of mortality exceeding 90%
 - The Analysis results are summarized in the presentation file included here.
-Please download the Presentation file for dashboard, insights and findings here :
+Please download the Presentation file for the detailed analysis including dashboard, insights and findings here :

 [Sepsis Git Hub.pptx](https://github.com/SmitaPinjan/Analysis-of-Sepsis-and-Its-Correlation-With-Lung-Failure/files/14564925/Sepsis.Git.Hub.pptx)